 “Out of the Indian approach to life there came a great freedom, an intense and absorbing respect for life, enriching faith in a Supreme Power, and principles of truth, honesty, generosity, equity, and brotherhood as a guide to mundane relations.” – Black Elk

 The Native American National and State Scenic Byway—running from the Chief Standing Bear Bridge on the Nebraska border to the North Dakota border near Kenel, South Dakota—takes highway explorers on a natural path cut by the Missouri River that features mixed-grass prairie, rolling hills, limestone cliffs, and an abundance of wildlife including prairie dogs, pronghorn, deer, bison, and elk herds.
 Along the route, travelers can stop and learn about tribal history and stories at the Akta Lakota Museum in Chamberlain and the Cultural Heritage Center in Pierre.
+(Note that the Cultural Heritage Center is currently closed for a $19.5 million remodel and is scheduled to reopen in 2026.)
 Travelers can follow the route through the lands of the Yankton, Crow Creek, Lower Brule, Cheyenne River, and Standing Rock Tribes, and experience a first-hand look at the life, ways, and history of South Dakota’s original inhabitants.

 The newest addition to the route is Dignity: of Earth & Sky, a stunning combination of art and history located along Interstate 90 near Chamberlain.
 The stainless steel, 50-foot-tall statue was specifically designed by sculptor Dale Lamphere to honor the cultures of the state’s native people.
 “Dignity represents the courage, perseverance and wisdom of the Lakota and Dakota cultures in South Dakota,” Lamphere said.
 “My intent is to have the sculpture stand as an enduring symbol of our shared belief that all here are sacred, and in a sacred place.”